I'm Honey!

 She helped me through my very darkest days.
 My black cloud lifted.
 I now have grey clouds that scatter every so often and I have a black cloud when I am due for a CAT scan.
 I used proactive coping skills because I don’t believe in avoidance.

-Find the Method That Works for You
+Find the Method That Works for Your Mental Health

 Striving for excellence should motivate you.
 It is about doing the right thing for your mental health in order to cope with the blues.
+Participating in new things and playful activities can improve your quality of life and help you stay connected.

 Please share my musings with friends and family who may benefit from this story about coping with the blues.